 All clinical students are required to take a total of four graduate methods courses.
 Students who receive a "C+" or lower in any of these Research Methods courses must retake that course at the earliest possible date or gain approval from the instructor for an alternative form of remediation.
-Following a second grade of "C+" or lower in the same course, the student must petition the Graduate Program Committee to retake the course a third time.
+Following a second grade of "C+" or lower in the same course, the student must petition the Graduate Major Committee to retake the course a third time.
 Note that a grade of "B-" or above in these courses is considered a "passing" grade.

 - 1. Regression plus lab (4 credits) (PSY 6217: Regression) - 2.
 Multivariate Statistics (choose from EDF 7484: Statistical Analysis for Educational Research III or GEY 6403: Multivariate Statistical Analysis for Aging Research) - 3.
 Psychometrics (4 credits) (choose from PSY 6217: Research Methods and Measurement [Psychometrics] or EDF 7437: Advanced Educational Measurement I) - 4.
 Plus ONE additional methods course (3 credits each).
-Students may choose from the list of approved courses below.
-Students wishing to fulfill this methods requirement with any course not listed below must submit a request to the clinical faculty.
+Students may choose from the list of approved courses below (or take a second course in Multivariate Statistics or Psychometrics from the list above).
+Students wishing to fulfill this methods requirement with any course not listed here must submit a request to the clinical faculty.